tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ## TKey Release specific scope

 This threat model will be updated for each release of the TKey device.
-For each version we description what threats are in scope, what threats are out of scope and what mitigations are in place.
+For each version we describe what threats are in scope, what threats are out of scope and what mitigations are in place.

 ### TK1-23.03.1-Bellatrix